elevien/math166/index.md

 **Paper reading and summary**

 Outside of class, you will select at least one paper (more depending on enrollment) to read, summarize and present on in class.
+All papers must be approved by me.
 Additional instructions can be found <a href = "https://elevien.github.io/math166/math166_docs/papers.pdf"> here</a>.

 **Presentations**

 Your presentation will be a 1 hour talk, while the remainder of the class will be spent discussing the paper as a class.
 Your talk should cover all the points mentioned <a href = "https://elevien.github.io/math166/math166_docs/papers.pdf">here</a>.
 You can either use slides or give a "chalk talk."
-In particular, your talk should give the "big picture", but also dive into some technical detials.
+In particular, your talk should give the "big picture", but also dive into some technical details.
 I am especially interested in points of confusions, since this will serve as great starting points for class discussion.

 **Participation**